Creating a New Node

 /home/daemon-data if you are on a default OVH box.

-- Memory Overallocate: the percentage of ram to over-allocate on a Node.
-For example, if you have set a 10G memory
+- Memory Overallocate: the percentage of RAM to over-allocate on a node.
+For example, if you have set a 10GB memory

-limit, with a 20% overallocation the Panel will allocate up to 12G of memory on this node in total.
+limit, with a 20% overallocation, the Panel will allocate up to 12GB of memory on this node in total.

-- Total Disk Space: the totaly amount of ram the Node should be able to allocate automatically.
+- Total Disk Space: the total amount of disk space the node should be able to allocate automatically.

 - Disk Overallocate: works the same way as memory overallocation.